 Overall: “Stand up — stand for something… and stand out.”

-On moving forward: “An idea is not a business.
+Moving forward: “An idea is not a business.
 Execution and luck are more important than strategy and analysis.
 Treading water is the same as drowning; it just takes longer.”

-On staying agile: “Five-year plans change every five minutes.”
+Staying agile: “Five-year plans change every five minutes.”

-On differentiation: “Don’t take a knife to a gunfight.
+Differentiation: “Don’t take a knife to a gunfight.
 Look for the gap.
 For new businesses to succeed today you have to be imaginative and creative.”

-On growing: “Survive before you thrive.”
+Growing: “Survive before you thrive.”

-So there you have it.
 Inspired?
 Likely.
 Intimidated?
 Definitely.
-But that’s life on the edge of the water, right?
-Swim for the stick.
+But that’s life on the edge of the water: Just remember to swim for the stick.